This post is also available in: German

 One particularly difficult topic is glass damage.
 Often, car rentals have a partial coverage for that, but there is also usually a deductible ranging from 150 € to 500 €.
 So, if you are unlucky and a stone damages the window, you have to pay the deductible, even if it wasn’t your fault (as it wasn’t the renters fault either).

-Imagine that you give your car, bicycle or your favorite skateboard to a friend and he brings it back broken.
-Because you’re friends, you might be able to afford to forget that it happened and buy a new car, bicycle or skateboard.
-But a lessor, who tries to make a living out of renting out tour vans, cannot afford to do that considering that happens all the time.
+Imagine that you give your car or bicycle to a friend and he brings it back broken.
+Because you’re friends, you might be able to afford to forget that it happened and buy a new vehicle.
+But a lessor, who tries to make a living out of renting out tour vans, simply cannot afford to do that.